vmware-tanzu/tanzu-dev-portal/content/guides/serverless-spring/index.md

 ### Creating you first Function

 Now that you have some background on the functional catalog and flexible function signatures at your disposal it’s time to create your first function.
-For this simple example you will create a function that takes a String as input and returns the uppercased value of that input.
+For this simple example you will create a function that takes a String as input and returns the uppercase value of that input.

 Based on your knowledge from the previous section what functional interface would you choose to meet those requirements?
 If you said `Function<I,O>` you are correct!
 To create a new function you can either create a class that implements that interface or because it is a functional interface it is a target for a lambda expression.
 Your main class that is annotated with `@SpringBootApplication` is a configuration class so you can define your beans there if you wish.
 Open up your main class and add the following method: